AliElSaleh/RiftBuild/README.md

 CompilerFlags -std=c99 -Wall $AsanFlags
 ```
 Notice how `%` was not present in the `asan` and `mode` if statement.
 This is because only internal variables/command line arguments can be used with control flow statements, therefore to save on typing and to simplify the syntax, the `%` is optional.

+---

+# Supported Platforms
+- Windows (64-bit only)
+- Linux (Debian and Arch based only)
+- MacOS